Seabed program

 Seabed critical infrastructure is rapidly expanding across the Indo-Pacific, serving as a superhighway for data-carrying fibre optic cables, gas pipelines, electricity cables, and both fossil and renewable resources.
 With seabed mining set to supply industries with critical minerals, the seabed is becoming increasingly vital to modern society.
 However, as the Ukraine War has demonstrated, conflict and geopolitical tensions also unfold beneath the ocean’s surface.
 The 2022 Nord Stream pipeline attack is a stark reminder that seabed warfare, while often seen as a contemporary threat, has played a role in conflicts for over a century.

-This project establishes a strategic framework for Australia’s approach to seabed critical infrastructure protection, outlining key policy and defence options.
+The Seabed Program establishes a strategic framework for Australia’s approach to seabed critical infrastructure protection, outlining key policy and defence options.